anu-bdsi/workshop-intro-to-linux-aug-2023/06_rsb_hpc.md

 ### Use multiple CPUs

 Many of the software are built with the ability to use multiple CPUs for running the program.
-Usually there is an option `-t` or `--threads` for you specify the CPU numbers.
+Usually there is an option `-t` or `-threads` for you specify the CPU numbers.

-Using Trimmomatic as an example, if we read its help manual.
+Using Trimmomatic as an example, if we read its help manual there is an option called `-threads` for us to specify the CPU number.
+We can add this option in and run the job again to compare the time consumed.
+Let's use 4 CPUs.
+We need to change the `cpus-per-task` in the SBATCH header accordingly.

-????????????????????????

 ```sh
 #!/bin/bash